s-20/unnamed/Burn.md

 Burned Characteristics recover whenever it makes sense for them to do so.
 Generally, you can recover 1 rank to a single Characteristic at the end of each scene, and all burned Characteristics when you get a chance to rest for a while (a night’s sleep, a few hours of meditation, a week in hospital, etc.).

 You can also regain burned characteristics as a [Stunt](Stunts.md), and you can recover 2 burned Characteristics after [Combat](Combat.md) as soon as you get a chance to catch your breath.
-You don’t recover them until you can recoup for a few minutes (so if you dive directly into a chase scene of something, you’re still winded and don’t have access to the lost ranks).
+You don’t recover them until you can recoup for a few minutes, so if you dive directly into a chase scene of something, you’re still winded and don’t have access to the lost ranks.

-Burned Connections are a little different and are handled on a case-by-case basis.
+Burned Connections are a little different and are handled on a case-by-case basis as indicated [above](#burning-connections).
 A day may be enough for some, while others might take weeks to forgive you.
 You might be able to accelerate the recovery with a gift, doing them a favor, or otherwise demonstrating that you are about them, value them, are loyal, et cetera.